Stylix58/flame/README.md

 - `install EXTENSION`: Installs a extension.
 - `uninstall EXTENSION`: Uninstalls a extension.
 - `locate LOCATION`: Changes the configuration for the location of Flarum installation.
+(IMPORTANT: Please use it with admin rights!)